The most Complete Tokyo Photography Guide

 The district of Shinjuku also has many options for street photography as well as capture the neons.
 Walk around the main streets or discover the small streets and the typical bar with lanterns in the area.
 A complete paradise for street photography lovers.

+An essential place in our Tokyo Photography Guide.
 Among the many landmarks in Tokyo, Tokyo Tower has always been one of the most popular.
 There are various places where you can take pictures of Tokyo Tower.

 Typical places are Roppongi Hills Observatory, Shibakoen, and Zojoji Temple as in the example.
 But you can also take pictures from Odaiba with the Rainbow Bridge and enjoy various ways of taking pictures.